Disorder Combination Modeling

 There are a couple of exceptions when the use of 47429007 |Associated with (attribute)| is appropriate:

-• Involves an infection of the tissue surrounding an implanted or inserted device, not due to the device itself.
+* For example, an infection of the tissue surrounding an implanted or inserted device is associated with the device but may not be due to the device itself.

 It must be determined if a disorder is caused either by another disorder or by a material entity.
 A material entity is a concept found in Substance, Physical object, Pharmaceutical/biologic product, Physical force, or Organism subhierarchies.
 These subhierarchies are the current range constraints for the Causative agent (attribute) in the Clinical finding domain.
 For combined disorders where a cause can be either a disorder (eg, alcoholism) or a material entity (eg, alcohol):